 Cross of Caravaca – a powerful amulet believed to ward off evil and increase good fortune

-SEARCH for Caravaca Crosses in our SHOP
+SEARCH for Caravaca Crosses in our central shop online

 Many say that ” Caravaca is The Cross, and The Cross is Caravaca ” – i.e. that the town and the ‘true’ cross on which Jesus perished (la Vera Cruz), are inseparable by the events of history.
 To millions of people around the world, the Caravaca Cross is the best symbol of faith and inspiration . . and they wear it as a pendant, necklace or earrings to offer protection against evil and to attract good fortune.
 Caravaca Cross jewellery can pass on your blessings for any occurrence: To someone travelling (moving abroad, for example, or going on a gap year), a relative about to do an exam, say, or even as a get well gift for an ill friend (a thoughtful present to comfort a friend with a serious ilness such as cancer for example), or an elderly relative in retirement or even a friend bereaved.
 It can say Sorry, or Thank you, or just Best wishes (eg for an anniversary or birthday), as a christening or communion gift – or for Christmas or Easter.